tnnandi/agentic_lab/README.md

 - **Iterative Improvement**: Feedback-driven iterative refinement to enhance outputs.
 - **BioMCP Integration**: Connects to biological databases and tools via BioMCP CLI for hypothesis generation.
 - **Intelligent Error Handling**: LLM-driven code analysis and user feedback integration for robust error resolution.
-- **Can use open weights LLMs with zero API costs**: Uses free DeepSeek R1, Qwen and other open-weights alternatives to avoid API expenses.
+- **Can use open weights LLMs with zero API costs**: Uses free llama 3.1:8b and other open-weights alternatives to avoid API expenses.
 - **Privacy-Preserving Computation**: Runs locally or on secure environments without sending data to third-party servers.

 ## **New Features**